Due to the impact of COVID-19 we're changing how the course is delivered

-The Programme and Project Management MSc aims to help students take the first step towards a career in the dynamic field of project management.
+The Project Management MSc aims to help students take the first step towards a career in the dynamic field of project management.
 Project Management uses organisational initiative to complete a range of tasks such as the construction of new buildings, developing the next app or design innovations in the healthcare industry.
 Underpinning the fundamentals of the field is the need to manage projects within constraints including time, cost, quality and scope.

 The programme provides an opportunity to learn both the theoretical fundamentals of project management as well as develop the critical skills required for entry into a project management career.

 The journey to becoming an effective project manager starts with the acquisition of the right tools and technologies to support decision-making and ensure timely delivery of project objectives.
 The MSc in Project Management has been designed by one of the UK’s leading Operations Management research groups with research work attracting funding from one of the leading professional project management bodies, the PMI.
 The programme is designed to facilitate the development of technical competence in areas including risk management, monitoring & control of projects, procurement as well as a core understanding of operations management, big data management and the ability to model & simulate complex problems which can plague project delivery.